 As BP's trial gets underway to determine its responsibility in the Deepwater Horizon oil spill, there are questions here about the ability of oil companies to not only operate safely, but to be able to clean up after themselves in the event of a spill.

 The Borough’s Anadromous Streams Task Force held its final meeting last week, before public meetings begin to review the Borough’s code on fish habitat protection.

 The Kenai Peninsula College's annual series brings drama, arts, music literature and more to campus.
 Thursday, Anchorage's Brian Hutton performed his one man show '20th Century Man' and also presented the historical drama 'In Their Own Words', a one-act play loosely centered on the 1887 Haymarket incident in Chicago.

-Nearly 20 people filled the seats at the Kenai Fine Arts Center Wednesday night to watch an almost 40 year old documentary about oil and gas exploration in Cook Inlet and chat about the issues of the day surrounding those industries.
+Nearly 20 people filled the seats at the Kenai Fine Arts Center Wednesday night to watch a nearly 40 year old documentary about oil and gas exploration in Cook Inlet and chat about the issues of the day surrounding those industries.
 KDLL’s Shaylon Cochran spoke with retired marine biologist and author Loren Flagg and former Homer Mayor and owner of the Homer News, Gary Williams, two men who watched the industry develop in its earlier days, about what’s changed and what has stayed the same over the past four decades.